Our Training Philosophy

 In her free time, Jenn enjoys equestrian sports, reading, and is an avid crocheter.
 She shares her home with hairless dogs, geese, a snake, and one very patient husband.

-Kei Haan, CPDT-KA, started working professionally as a dog trainer in 2016, though his passion for dog training began years prior to that.
-He began training with personal dogs as a hobby and knew from a young age that he wanted to become a dog trainer.
-Alongside his dog training experience, he built up experience working in pet retail and dog daycare settings, as well as mentoring new dog trainers.
-He’s currently a professional member of the Association of Professional Dog Trainers and a supporting member of the International Association of Animal Behavior Consultants.
+Kei Haan, CPDT-KA, started dog training at a young age with personal dogs, building a passion for watching dogs learn and understand new skills.
+He later became a professional dog trainer in 2016.
+Alongside dog training, he built up experience working in pet retail and dog daycare settings, and he mentored many new dog trainers.
+He’s currently a professional member of the Association of Professional Dog Trainers and Pet Professional Guild, as well as a supporting member of the International Association of Animal Behavior Consultants.

-Though Kei enjoys working with dogs of all kinds, he especially enjoys working with anxious or reactive dogs, as his own dog — a poodle mix named Lukas — is one of them.
-He also has a personal interest in service dog training, so he has a lot of fun helping dogs refine their training so that they can utilize their skills in all kinds of settings.
+Though Kei enjoys working with dogs of all kinds, they especially enjoy working with anxious or reactive dogs, as their own previous dog—a poodle mix named Lukas—was one of them.
+They also have a personal interest in service dog training, so they have a lot of fun helping dogs refine their skills for use in all kinds of settings.
+They are training their dog Haru, a standard poodle, for future service dog work.

-In addition to his dog, Kei enjoys the company of his two pet birds — one cockatiel and one green cheek conure — at home, who he also has fun teaching.
-In his free time, his hobbies include drawing, creative writing, and video games.
+In addition to his dog, Kei enjoys the company of two very sweet cats at home.
+In his free time, his interests include drawing, writing, music, and video games.

 Krista, CPDT-KA, worked at several animal rescues and shelters in the Los Angeles area before coming to OHS.
 Striking out on her own and founding her own business— which provided contact training services to pet stores, doggy daycares, and shelters—she honed her expertise in various aspects of dog training including agility.
 Krista’s instructional repertoire includes both cats and dogs, with a particular affinity for shy, reactive, and dogs with breed specific needs.